 Structural Issues

-A home is supposed to be a safe environment, if there is an issue with the structural integrity of the property you are buying you may be able to cut thousands from the asking price.
+A home is supposed to be a safe environment; if there is an issue with the structural integrity of the property you are buying, you may be able to cut thousands from the asking price by highlighting its impact on the property value.

-Damages roofs, cracked walls, and illegal alterations can cost you a small fortune to repair.
-If there has being any illegal alterations you could end up having to knock down structures or have major work to correct the work completed.
-If any of these are identified during an inspection you most definitely have the power to make strong negotiations.
+Damaged roofs, cracked walls, and illegal alterations can cost you a small fortune to repair.
+If there have been any illegal alterations, you could end up having to knock down structures or undertake major work to correct the completed work.
+If any of these are identified during an inspection, you most definitely have the power to make strong negotiations.

 If you negotiate based on the costs of the repairs, you will have a strong case and have the money to complete the work you need to.